Porto Boat Bridge disaster: Disaster

 The city of Porto occupies the north side of the river Douro, with the twin settlement of Vila Nova de Gaia on the south side.
 As French troops broke into Porto from the north and rapidly overcame the defending Portuguese soldiers, both defenders and city residents fled south over the Ponte das Barcas, towards Gaia, followed by the invaders.

 The causes of the disaster are unclear and disputed.
 Deaths may have principally resulted from falls as weight of numbers led to the partial collapse of the bridge.
 Alternatively, or in addition, Portuguese soldiers may have opened the middle of the bridge - the bridge was designed to allow this for passage of river traffic - and citizens were pushed into the middle of the open river by the crowd fleeing behind them.
 The Portuguese cavalry, forced in retreat to the riverside, added to the disaster: people were killed by the cavalrymen's swords as they attempted to clear a path to the bridge; others were trampled under their horses.
 Still more people were killed by artillery fire from French troops on the Porto riverbank and from Portuguese soldiers.
-The latter took defensive positions at a battery positioned at Serra do Pilar, across the river, and stated shooting towards Porto, killing more civilians than enemy soldiers.
+The latter took defensive positions at a battery positioned at Serra do Pilar, across the river, and started shooting towards Porto, killing more civilians than enemy soldiers.
 French troops later laid planks over the bridge to cross the river, driving back the Portuguese gunners.
 Following the disaster, French troops ultimately assisted some survivors who had fallen into the water.

 Some reports state that by the end of disaster a few did succeed in crossing the river: they walked on the dead and drowning who filled the gaps in the damaged bridge.